Contents

 Amazon punchout with procuredesk

-In this example, the employee clicks on the approval button and then routes the request back to the purchasing system.
+In this example, the employee clicks the approval button and then routes the request back to the purchasing system.

 Here is how it looks in the purchase order system: